garethjmsaunders/digital-code-style-guide/css.md

 ul.nav {}
 ```

-Here we can see that the `.nav` class is meant to be used on a `ul` element, and not on a `nav`.
-By using quasi-qualified selectors we can still provide that information without actually qualifying the selector:
+Here you can see that the `.nav` class is meant to be used on a `ul` element, and not on a `nav`.
+By using quasi-qualified selectors we can still provide that information without actually qualifying the selector, like so:

 ```
 /*ul*/.nav {}